alxtrnr/bongo-twisty/content/blog/20251006_week_note_40/index.md

 **Screen Time**:\
 I watched episode one of the current Slow Horses series.
 Not sure why but I was not as taken with it than with previous seasons.
 Wondering if the line between character and caricature has become blurred.
 Not watched episode two yet.
 I'll give it a go.

 Ellis (Inspector Ellis) on Channel 5 is pretty good.
 My dad suggested it to me at the weekend.
-Watched the first epsiode last night.
+Watched the first episode last night.
 It was a bit long but I guess she did solve the case from a cold start.

 We got a new TV.
 Special to me but pretty standard really.
 43" inch smart TV.
 Not had one of those before.
-A bit of a revelations.
+A bit of a revelation.
 So many free channels.
 Also prompted me to get the boys old Xbox down from their wardrobe and hook it up in the living room.
 Revived an old account I still had the details for.
-I've been racing around Mexico in Forza Horizon Five.
+I've been driving around Mexico in Forza Horizon Five.

 **Other business**:\